ilanman/Rpres_ML/index.md

 # Understanding Regression
 <space>

-- predicting continuous value - not classification
+- Predicting continuous value
-- concerned about relationship between independent and dependent variables
+- Concerned about relationship between independent and dependent variables
-- regressions can be linear, non-linear, using decision trees, etc...
+- Can be linear, non-linear, use decision trees, etc...
-- linear and non-linear regressions are called generalized linear models
+- Linear and non-linear regressions are called Generalized Minear Models

 ----